DevShahmeer/product-page-e-commerce/README.md

 ## Customization

-- Adjust styles using the provided CSS variables in the `styles.css` file.
+- Adjust styles using the provided CSS variables in the `globel.css` file.
-- Modify the layout and structure in the Next.js components (`Home.js`, etc.).
+- Modify the layout and structure in the Next.js components (`page.js`, etc.).
 - ...

 ## Contributing